snehalyelmati/Greeze-19/README.md

 # Greeze - COVID 19 Tracker
-A portal for live updates on COVID-19, which facilitates the user to enquire or book a bed if required in the nearest hospitals based on the live data directly from the respective hospitals like number of beds available, capacity, etc. Hospital managers/administrators can view and accept or reject requests from users within the portal.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A minimal portal for live updates on COVID-19, which facilitates the user to enquire or book a bed if required in the nearest hospitals based on the live data directly from the respective hospitals like number of beds available, capacity, etc. Hospital managers/administrators can view and accept or reject requests from users within the portal.

 ## Features:
-* Displays **live stats for COVID-19** from Microsoft Bing.
+* Displays **live stats for COVID-19** from **Microsoft Bing**.
 * Built with **Angular** and **Bootstrap**
 * Uses custom built **REST API** for accessing data from **Datastore** (Google Cloud Platform) to manage data.
 * Complete **Firebase authentication** using **Auth Tokens**